DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

     o The representation of resources sent to the client must be manipulatable by the receiving client because the representation contains enough information about the resource to do so.

+CRUD and HTTP in REST APIs: Both REST and CRUD describe manipulating data
+    on a database.
+CRUD commands often play a role in REST APIs, where they map (not perfectly) to the HTTP methods GET, POST, DELETE, PUT, and PATCH.